errolderwinlarce25/1BLarce_Portfolio6_CompProg/README.md

 My name is Errol Derwin G. Larce from BSChE 1B.
 This is my Portfolio #6 in the subject: BES 10A - Computer Fundamentals and Programming.
-This uses list statement to calculae for the potential energy of an object at different heights.
+This uses list statement to calculate for the potential energy of an object at different heights.